zahur76/MilestoneProject_2/README.md

 By visiting this site as a user I want to:
 * play a game to improve my congnitive function.
 * be able to navigate through the site with minimal difficulty inorder to play the game.
-* be able to select different difficulty levels so I can adapt to my personal goals.
+* be provided with options so I can adapt to my personal preference.
-* have feedback on how well i am performing so as I can track any improvements in memory.
+* have feedback on how well I am performing so as I can track any improvements in memory.
 * play a brain traning game whilst having a fun experience.
 * be exposed to general Star Wars character facts so I can further my Star wars knowledge.